MoSPDude/ZXTeensyIF1/README.md

     * Supports MDR images with up to 90KB of data
 * Small HTTP server for WiFi file access over ESP-01S
     * Use HTTP PUT to send files eg. "curl -T FILENAME.ROM http://192.168.0.254/FILENAME.ROM"
-    * Use web browser to list file, and download
+    * Use web browser to list files, and download
 * Nihirash's Network Manager for WiFi configuration
     * Small bugfix to clear the BASIC keypress on load
 * Velesoft's RTC_SETUP for RTC configuration